-Police Continue Their Search For Missing Connecticut Mother of Five, Jennifer Dulos
+Police Continue Their Search For Missing Connecticut Mother-Of-Five, Jennifer Dulos

 — Mark Sudol (@news12ctsudol) June 8, 2019

-On Friday, Michelle was pictured walking around the home she shared with Fotis while accompanied by law enforcement and her lawyer.
-Police have also reportedly located sponges and clothing covered with Jennifer’s blood, suggesting that Jennifer was involved in some sort of physical assault.
+On Friday, Troconis was seen walking around the home she shared with Fotis while accompanied by law enforcement and her lawyer.
+Police have also reportedly located sponges and clothing covered with Jennifer’s blood, suggesting that the missing mother was involved in some sort of physical assault.

-While it is of course quite possible that Jennifer will not be found alive, her family is holding out hope.
+While it is quite possible that Jennifer Dulos will not be found alive, her family is holding out hope.
 Carrie Luft, a spokesperson for the family, spoke about how much they miss Jennifer, according to The Cut.

 “We miss her beyond measure — her five young children, her family, her friends, colleagues and neighbors, as well as countless people who have never met her but who have responded to the spirit of grace and kindness that Jennifer embodies.
 The support and love, the concern for her children and the community efforts to help locate Jennifer have kept us going.”

 Jennifer and Fotis were reportedly wrapped up in a nasty custody battle prior to her disappearance.
-Fotis had allegedly threatened Jennifer that if she didn’t go along with the settlement he proposed he would kidnap the children so she wouldn’t see them again.
+Fotis had allegedly threatened Jennifer that if she didn’t go along with the settlement he proposed, he would kidnap the children so she wouldn’t see them again.

 The investigation remains ongoing and Jennifer’s mother has temporary custody of her five children.